 Below is a list of the Last Man Stand's cricket rules, a side from the below, the ICC laws of limited over cricket apply.

 A.) LAST MAN STANDS RULE All 8 wickets are needed to bowl a team out.
 When the seventh wicket falls, the Last Man Stands (on his own) The Last Man can only score 2, 4 or 6 off any ball.
-The ball is only dead when the batsman is behind the popping crease at the strikers end of pitch.
-When the Last Man Stands, he / she can only be run out at the keepers end.
+The ball is only dead when the batsman is behind the batting crease at the strikers end of pitch.
+When the Last Man Stands, he / she can only be run out at the batting crease (keepers end).
 If a batsman is run out under this rule he will not get any runs for completing the first run (in other words its two if he completes the two and zero if he does not).

 D.) PENALTY BALLS A penalty ball is a wide or a no ball.
 The 1st penalty ball results in one extra run for the batsman, and one extra ball for the bowler.
 The second penalty ball results in three extra runs for the batsman, but no extra balls for the bowler.
 Except for the Last Over of an innings.